PolymeshAssociation/Polymesh/contracts/CountTransferManager/README.md

 cargo install cargo-contract
 ```

-Make sure the cargo contract version should be more than 0.7.1.
+Make sure the cargo contract version should be >= 0.7.1.
 ```

 ### Build example contract and generate the contracts metadata